Biblical Scholarship as a Form of Lying:

 A: Well, there’s a book by a conservative academic that is a history of the scholarly interpretation of the Acts of the Apostles.
 And it’s a very useful book.
 But the underlying structure of his study is intellectually untenable.
 The writer spends half his time telling us what wonderful biblical scholars the liberals and radicals are and the other half showing that they are fundamentally wrong.
 I think it has to be either one or the other.

-But I think that the real problem is that he portrays the various factions of biblical scholarship (radical, liberal, conservative) as if they were engaged in a common scholarly enterprise, when it is clear that they are not.
+However, I think that the real problem is that he portrays the various factions of biblical scholarship (radical, liberal, conservative) as if they were somehow engaged in a common scholarly enterprise, when it is clear that they are not.
 It's as if someone wrote a history of twentieth century law and took Nazi and Communist legal writings seriously as forms of legal theory.
-It’s an obtuse way of proceeding.
-Yet this is the underlying approach, not just of this particular conservative scholar, but of conservative scholars in general.
+It’s just an obtuse way of proceeding.
+Yet this is the underlying approach, not merely of this particular conservative scholar, but of conservative scholars in general.

-Another example can be found in a well-known conservative commentary on the book of Acts that was first published in 1980.
-On the one hand, the writer of the commentary details the empirical evidence showing the general historical accuracy of Acts.
+Another example is found in a well-known conservative commentary on the book of Acts that was published in 1980.
+On the one hand, the writer of this commentary details the empirical evidence showing the general historical accuracy of Acts.
 On the other hand, he spends a great deal of time presenting arguments against the conclusions of a recently published radical commentary on Acts.

-The problem is that the arguments found in the radical commentary are almost all subjective.
+Now the problem is that most of the arguments found in the radical commentary are subjective or, if you like, “philosophical.”
 They have nothing to do with empirical evidence.
-So this conservative scholar spends half his time dealing with the empirical evidence and the other half answering subjective arguments, and mixes those things together as if they were equivalent.
+So this conservative scholar spends half his time dealing with the empirical evidence and the other half answering subjective arguments, and then mixes those two things together as if they were equivalent.
 Again, this is a very odd way to proceed with questions of historical truth.

 Q: So you don’t think that radical or liberal arguments need to be answered?